Teriyaki tofu, easy, vegan, and delicious, this recipe takes just 20 minutes to cook and features a bit of chilli and crisp pak choi.

 Then we fry off some fresh pak choi so that it retains a nice crisp texture, add a little chilli and then pour over a from scratch teriyaki sauce.

-When done we just add some sesame seeds a few chopped spring onions and we are done.
+When done we just add some sesame seeds and a few chopped spring onions and we are done.
 All in under 20 minutes… and it tastes fantastic.

 Frequently Asked Questions